Founder & product insight

 Why this article exists

-This note explains a product decision in plain language: "Why we keep private photo review simple for beginner facial wellness" belongs in the blog because it explains the decision before the download.
-For "Why we keep private photo review simple for beginner facial wellness", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
-This article gives context for "Why we keep private photo review simple for beginner facial wellness", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This note explains a product decision in plain language: "Beginner simplicity: private photo review" belongs in the blog because it explains the decision before the download.
+For "Beginner simplicity: private photo review", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
+This article gives context for "Beginner simplicity: private photo review", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway